It’s not that I’m so smart, it’s just that I stay with problems longer.

 When confronted with a problem, it’s important to acknowledge that each problem comes with an opportunity of some kind that you can take advantage of.
 Sometimes this opportunity is very concrete and real; other times it’s kind of inconspicuous; possibly coming in the form of something of value that you can learn from the experience.

 No matter what the problem is, there will always be an opportunity here for you to either make a connection with someone, to discover something new, to explore a new path, to see things in a new light, to gain some clarity, or it might simply provide you with the opportunity to make a pivotal decision that could one day turn into an unexpected fortunate occurrence that will help you solve your problem.

-There is however a process involved with unlocking opportunities.
+There is, however, a process involved in unlocking opportunities.
 Following this process will help you to make the most of the multitude of opportunities that life brings your way.
 However, it is important to note that many of these opportunities can come disguised as further problems or more unnecessary work that most of us will tend to shy away from.
-This is of course a mistake.
+This is, of course, a mistake.
 Instead of trying to avoid these things, gravitate towards them by embracing everything that comes your way with an open and curious mind.

 Actively Seek Out Solutions

 Opportunities will, of course, lead you down the path toward solutions that will help you solve your problem.
 However, unless you are actively and aggressively seeking out these solutions, then you are not likely to find them.